Aspiring-Writer/_posts/cosar-3.md

 ---

 Faelynn Farwynn, High Prince of the Shadow Court, and his second, Folluin Zingolor, prepared their small army of about four hundred elite warriors.
 All were dressed in the traditional grays of the Shadow Court and equipped with twin ebony blades.
-Those with higher ranks, like Faelyn and Folluin also bore scythes crafted with the finest metals.
+Those with higher ranks, like Faelyn and Folluin, also bore scythes crafted with the finest metals.
 Together, they waited to open the ley lines and join the battle.

 "When will the ley lines be opened?"
 Folluin asked his Prince.

-"When the walls of Carlhaven are breached."
-Faelynn replied.
+"When the walls of Carlhaven are breached," Faelynn replied.

 "You expect Rothilion to fail?"